Kanchenjungha (1962 film): Plot

 A wealthy family from Calcutta is on the last day of their vacation in Darjeeling, a hill station at the foot of Mount Kanchenjungha, the second highest peak of the Himalayas.
-Until now, they have been unable to catch a glimpse of the peak Kanchenjungha.
+Until now, they have been unable to catch a glimpse of the peak of Kanchenjungha.
 The family members are dominated by the father, Indranath (Chhabi Biswas), an industrialist.
 He wants his daughter to marry a man of his choice and hopes that the man will propose if they are left together alone for some time.

 Several long walks and long conversations form the main body of the film.
 The real-time drama unfolds the daughter's feelings about her father's idea, and the negative reactions to this by her mother and others.
 By accident, she meets an outsider, Ashoke, a young student who has refused a job offer from Indranath.
 Though nothing develops between them, his presence coupled with the setting of mountains and the failure of her sister's marriage prompts her to reject the proposed suitor.

 At the end of his walk, the industrialist arrives at a rendezvous point, expecting to meet his family and the successful suitor.
 None of them is present to greet him.
 As the mist clears, the peak of Kanchenjungha is revealed in its full glory.
 But Indranath is too pre-occupied to admire it.